A sandwich panel is a structure made of three layers:

 - The type and thickness of the skin

-Therefore, price of sandwich panel will be different with every single specification and request.
+Therefore, the price of the sandwich panel will be different with every single specification and request.
 There is of course one more factor in sandwich panel prices; the country in which sandwich panel is produced.
-Raw material of sandwich panel could be available in some countries, so sandwich panel manufacturer can easily access the raw material and sandwich panel might be lower in those countries whereas in some countries raw material for sandwich panel production might be imported (associated import cost to be added) and locally not available. as a result, sandwich panel price will be higher.
+The raw material of sandwich panel could be available in some countries, so sandwich panel manufacturer can easily access the raw material, and sandwich panel might be lower in those countries whereas in some countries raw material for sandwich panel production might be imported (associated import cost to be added) and locally not available.
+As a result, the sandwich panel price will be higher.

 Thermal Insulation of PU Sandwich Panel:

-Below chart shows and example of approx. weight and K-value of sandwich panel where 40 ± 2 (kg/m³) density of sandwich panel is considered consistent and PPGI for both side of PU foam is 0.5 mm .
+The below chart shows an example of approx. weight and K-value of the sandwich panel where 40 ± 2 (kg/m³) density of sandwich panel is considered consistent and PPGI for both sides of PU foam is 0.5 mm.